melanchall/drywetmidi/README.md

 DryWetMIDI is the .NET library to work with MIDI data and MIDI devices.
 It allows:

 * Read, write and create [Standard MIDI Files (SMF)](https://midi.org/standard-midi-files-specification).
-It is also possible to read [RMID](https://www.loc.gov/preservation/digital/formats/fdd/fdd000120.shtml) files where SMF wrapped to RIFF chunk.
-You can easily catch specific error when reading or writing MIDI file since all possible errors in a MIDI file are presented as separate exception classes.
+It is also possible to:
+  * read [RMID](https://www.loc.gov/preservation/digital/formats/fdd/fdd000120.shtml) files where SMF wrapped to RIFF chunk;
+  * easily catch specific error when reading or writing a MIDI file since all possible errors in a file are presented as separate exception classes;
-* [Send](https://melanchall.github.io/drywetmidi/articles/devices/Output-device.html) MIDI events to/[receive](https://melanchall.github.io/drywetmidi/articles/devices/Input-device.html) them from MIDI devices, [play](https://melanchall.github.io/drywetmidi/articles/playback/Overview.html) MIDI data and [record](https://melanchall.github.io/drywetmidi/articles/recording/Overview.html) it.
-This APIs support Windows and macOS.
-* Finely adjust process of reading and writing.
-It allows, for example, to read corrupted files and repair them, or build MIDI file validators.
+  * finely adjust the process of reading and writing (it allows, for example, to read corrupted files and repair them, or build MIDI file validators);
-* Implement [custom meta events](https://melanchall.github.io/drywetmidi/articles/custom-data-structures/Custom-meta-events.html) and [custom chunks](https://melanchall.github.io/drywetmidi/articles/custom-data-structures/Custom-chunks.html) that can be written to and read from MIDI files.
+  * implement [custom meta events](https://melanchall.github.io/drywetmidi/articles/custom-data-structures/Custom-meta-events.html) and [custom chunks](https://melanchall.github.io/drywetmidi/articles/custom-data-structures/Custom-chunks.html) that can be written to and read from MIDI files.
+* [Send](https://melanchall.github.io/drywetmidi/articles/devices/Output-device.html) MIDI events to/[receive](https://melanchall.github.io/drywetmidi/articles/devices/Input-device.html) them from MIDI devices.
+* [Play](https://melanchall.github.io/drywetmidi/articles/playback/Overview.html) MIDI data and [record](https://melanchall.github.io/drywetmidi/articles/recording/Overview.html) it.
-* Manage content of a MIDI file either with low-level objects, like event, or high-level ones, like note (read the **High-level data managing** section of the [library docs](https://melanchall.github.io/drywetmidi)).
+* Manage MIDI data either with low-level objects, like a MIDI event, or high-level ones, like a note, using different time and length representations (read the **High-level data managing** section of the [library docs](https://melanchall.github.io/drywetmidi)).
 * Build musical compositions (see [Pattern](https://melanchall.github.io/drywetmidi/articles/composing/Pattern.html) page of the library docs) and use music theory API (see [Music Theory - Overview](https://melanchall.github.io/drywetmidi/articles/music-theory/Overview.html) article).
 * Perform complex tasks like quantizing, notes splitting or converting MIDI file to CSV representation (see [Tools](https://melanchall.github.io/drywetmidi/articles/tools/Overview.html) page of the library docs).